BillCruise/CodingInterview/README.md

 1. What are the different types of joins?
 When do you use each type?
 2. What are aggregate functions in SQL?
 How do you use them?

+### Unit Testing

+1. How do you create a test suite in JUnit?
+2. How can you prevent a test from running when you run a test suite?